farhan85/LibraryManagementSystem/README.md

 somewhat cryptic unreadable code, then time is being lost for the more appealing feature work.

 During my 10+ years as a software engineer I have increasingly found myself putting more value in making code easy to debug, and harder to introduce bugs.
-When I first learnt programming, I did what everyone does the first time they learn something new: practice using it all the time.
+When I first learned programming, I did what everyone does the first time they learn something new: practice using it all the time.
 I wrote lots of code, created parent/child classes and overloaded methods everywhere.
-It wasn't long before I came crashing back down and learnt the hard way how reading old code is not easy, that comments always fall behind, missing logs makes debugging much harder, why composition is better than inheritance and why it's easy to miss unit test cases when your classes being tested are way too big.
+It wasn't long before I came crashing back down and learned the hard way how reading old code is not easy, that comments always fall behind, missing logs makes debugging much harder, why composition is better than inheritance and why it's easy to miss unit test cases when your classes being tested are way too big.
 I have also seen myself over the years write smaller and smaller methods, reaching to the point where I now have an aversion to nested indentations in a method.
-The more my method looks like a flat list of instructions (do this first, then do that, then do this...) the easier it is for me to know, at a high level, what my method is doing and why.
+The more my method looks like a flat list of instructions, the easier it is for me to know, at a high level, what my method is doing and why.

 That is the context behind my philosophy of coding.
 My aim is not to write the most optimal piece of assembly code ever, but to make coding and even debugging more fun and easy for me and my future team members.
 If you see yourself